azist/azos/src/Azos.Sky/Identification/readme.md

 where [`GdidBlock`](../Contracts/IGdidAuthority.cs#L33) is a unit of allocation.
-The [`IGdidAuthority`](../Contracts/IGdidAuthority.cs) service is used in [`Sky.Identification.GdidGenerator`](GdidGenerator.cs) - the main class responsible for GDID generation in cluster apps.
+The [`IGdidAuthority`](../Contracts/IGdidAuthority.cs) service is used in [`Sky.Identification.GdidGenerator`](GdidGenerator.cs) - the main class responsible for GDID generation in distributed apps.

 GDIDs are generated within logical ‘Scopes’ and ‘Sequences’ and are unique within (scope, sequence) pair.
 One can think about a scope and a sequence as a database name and a table name inside a database correspondingly.